Ritik-m-desighn/ritik/README.md

 # ritik
-this is my first repository
+this is my first repository <br> my name is ritik